andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 # What can go wrong with receipt signature verification?

-I'll start off the code piece of this guide by asking, &#8220;What could go wrong?&#8221;.
+I'll start off the code piece of this guide by asking, "What could go wrong?&#8221;.
 That'll help define a few more `ReceiptValidationError` cases, and might point us in a direction when it comes to implementing a new Type to use within the `ReceiptValidator`.

 Right off the bat, I can think of two or three things that could go awry at this stage of the receipt validation process: